 - 1. Propagation Issues: Shadows, Multipath - 2.
-Interference ⇒ High loss rate, Variable Channel - ⇒ Retransmissions and Cross-layer optimizations - 3.
-Transmitters and receivers moving at high speed ⇒ Doppler Shift - 4.
+Interference \Rightarrow High loss rate, Variable Channel \Rightarrow Retransmissions and Cross-layer optimizations - 3.
+Transmitters and receivers moving at high speed \Rightarrow Doppler Shift - 4.
 Low power transmission ⇒ Limited reach 100mW in Wi-Fi base station vs. 100 kW TV tower - 5.
-License-Exempt spectrum ⇒ Media Access Control - 6.
+License-Exempt spectrum \Rightarrow Media Access Control - 6.
 Limited spectrum ⇒ Limited data rate Original Wi-Fi (1997) was 2 Mbps.
 New standards allow up to 200 Mbps - 7.
 No physical boundary \Rightarrow Security - 8.
 Mobility \Rightarrow Seamless handover

-☐ Are there any traffic issues in wireless transmission?
+□ Are there any traffic issues in wireless transmission?
 Yes.
-Multiple transmissions interfere with each other like sounds in a room.

-☐ How to separate multipath signals?
+Multiple transmissions interfere with each other like sounds in a room. □ How to separate multipath signals?
 Signal analysis techniques.

-□Does multipath only happen in wireless networking?

-□Does 5G transmission use less power than 4G?

-To be discussed later.

-☐ How will frequency affect the power required for transmission?
+Does multipath only happen in wireless networking?
+Yes.
+Does 5G transmission use less power than 4G?
+This will be discussed later. □ How will frequency affect the power required for transmission?
 Lower frequency travels farther.

-□Can you explain multipath again?
+Can you explain multipath again?
 Sure.

-Wireless Networking Challenges

-- 1. Propagation Issues: Shadows, Multipath - Interference ⇒ High loss rate, Variable Channel ⇒ Retransmissions and Cross-layer optimizations - 3.
-Transmitters and receivers moving at high speed ⇒ Doppler Shift - 4.
-Low power transmission ⇒ Limited reach 100mW in Wi-Fi base station vs. 100 kW TV tower - 5.
-License-Exempt spectrum ⇒ Media Access Control - 6.
-Limited spectrum ⇒ Limited data rate Original Wi-Fi (1997) was 2 Mbps.
-New standards allow up to 200 Mbps - 7.
-No physical boundary \Rightarrow Security - 8.
-Mobility \Rightarrow Seamless handover

-□Could you explain again what you mean by #5: License-Exempt Spectrum?

-Most of the telecom spectrum is auctioned by the government and is licensed for the exclusive use of the company paying for it.

-☐ How is the Doppler effect dealt with?
+Could you explain again what you mean by #5: License-Exempt Spectrum?
+Most telecom spectrum is auctioned by the government and licensed for the exclusive use of the company paying for it.
+How is the Doppler effect dealt with?
 Do wireless receivers adjust the frequency based on their movement speed?
 The receiver allows for variability.

-❖Can you explain the "licenseexempt spectrum" a little more?
-See the answer above.